Unlock the Power of Proof-of-Work. Your simplepath to mastering Bitcoin’s consensus.

 Bitcoin mining is the process that keeps the Bitcoin network running securely and independently.

 Instead of relying on a central authority, Bitcoin uses a decentralized system where miners validate transactions and add new blocks to the blockchain.
-This process ensures that transactions are legitimate, prevents double-spending, and maintains the integrity of the network.

 Mining is a technical and computational process — it is how Bitcoin stays decentralized.